remlapmot/remlapmot.github.io/content/post/2025-09-01-self-contained-python-quarto/index.en.Rmd

 If you are only using the Quarto knitr engine then you don't need this script because you don't need Jupyter.

-It's worth pointing out that I haven't used the Python quarto package here as it's currently slightly too limited for my use (I'm not sure it can render profiles).

 And for more information about uv Python scripts, the full documentation is [here](https://docs.astral.sh/uv/guides/scripts/#creating-a-python-script).

 ## Summary

-I have shown how to make a self-contained Python script to render Quarto documents which automatically create their own virtual environment without having to do the leg work of creating and activating the environment yourself.
+I have shown how to make a self-contained Python script to render Quarto documents using the Jupyter engine which automatically create their own virtual environment.
+This means users don't have to manage the virtual environment themselves, which can be a pain point for new Python users.